seanorama/masterclass/security-advanced/README.md

 ##### Install Ranger

 - Using Amabris 'Add Service' wizard, install Ranger on any node you like.
+On the 'Customize Services' page of the wizard there are a number of tabs

-Set the below configs in each Ranger config tab:
+- Go through each Ranger config tab, making below changes:

 1. Ranger Admin tab:
   - Ranger DB Host = FQDN of host where Mysql is running (e.g. ip-172-30-0-242.us-west-2.compute.internal)